 - 2MPG & CO2 emissionsThe Toyota Prius returns excellent efficiency for a conventional hybrid car, making it very cheap to run

-- 5Interior & comfort - currently readingThe Toyota Prius is comfortable and has a spacious interior, but the standard infotainment system could be a lot better
+- 5Interior, dashboard & comfort - currently readingThe Toyota Prius is comfortable and has a spacious interior, but the standard infotainment system could be a lot better